shanky221341/test/codebook.md

 78.	"frequencyuencybodyaccelerationmagnitudedeviation"--It is standard deviation of magnitude of body acceleration in frequency domain.
 79.	"frequencyuencybodyaccelerationjerkmagnitudedeviation--"It is standard deviation of magnitude of body acceleration jerk signals in frequency domain.
 80.	"frequencyuencybodygyroscopemagnitudedeviation"--It is standard deviation of magnitude of body angular velocity in frequency domain.
-81.	"frequencyuencybodygyroscopejerkmagnitudedeviation"--It is standard deviation of magnitude of angular velocity jerk dsignals in frequency domain.
+81.	"frequencyuencybodygyroscopejerkmagnitudedeviation"--It is standard deviation of magnitude of angular velocity jerk signals in frequency domain.